Libby Hammond, 82, of Cayce passed away Friday, August 30, 2019 at Lexington Medical Center Extended Care.

 The family would like to thank the staff of Lexington Medical Center Extended Care and Compassionate Care Hospice for her care in the past weeks.
 Donations may be made to Compassionate Care Hospice or the charity of ones choice.

-To send flowers to Mary "Libby" Elizabeth G. Hammond's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary "Libby" Elizabeth G. Hammond, please visit our floral store.